2 days Onsite

-- Introduction to Locomotor Training (Must complete course prior to attending this onsite training)
+- Introduction to Locomotor Training Online Course (Must complete course prior to attending this onsite training)

 Locomotor training, an activity-based therapy, provides task-specific practice of standing and walking by optimizing the sensory cues to generate improved motor activity for mobility, standing, and walking after neurologic injury.
 Locomotor retraining is provided on a treadmill using partial body weight support and manual facilitation.
 Improved neuromuscular capacity is then transferred to overground skills that are integrated into the home and community.